Quick guide to Seed Enterprise Investment Schemes

 – Incorporated no more than two years ago

 – Having gross assets of less than £200,000

-– Has received no Enterprise Investment Scheme (EIS) or Venture Capital Trust (VCT) funds
+– The company has received no Enterprise Investment Scheme (EIS) or Venture Capital Trust (VCT) funds.

 SEIS investments may be tested in the CII R02 exam.
 For details of the resources Brand Financial Training can provide to help you pass your exams first time go to: